OUR HOME RESCUE SET UP

 It is my own opinion that keeping a pet bird or parrot out of their cages, loose all the time, invites trouble.
 Parrots are destructive, they chew furniture, wood, will chew cords, shred your drapes, chew your woodwork, pick off the keys of your computer, etc. Little birds can disappear in the house, end up on the floor and get stepped on, fall into the aquarium or hot pot on the stove.
 Let alone fly out the door!
 Accidents can also happen if dogs and cats interact.

 Of course, your preference in housing your own parrots is at your own option.
-But I have been into birds for so long and have heard lots of horror stories about birds getting out, getting lost or hurt.
+But I have been into birds for so long and have heard so many horror stories about birds getting out, getting lost or hurt.
 Also, clipped or not clipped, if a bird has wings, it can still fly if startled.
 And I recommend always keeping a parrot's wings clipped.

 FYI, a few years ago, I saw a loose Congo African Gray parrot flying high up in the oak trees at the park in Parma.
 I have even come across someone's dead African Gray parrot in the road in Richfield.
 I personally never take parrots outside, unless it is in a carrier or a cage.
 A bird is a bird.
 At some time, it WILL decide to take off on you, whether it is clipped or not.
 It is heartbreaking to watch your treasured parrot fly out the door or window.
-The chance of getting it back will be very slim.
+You need to know that the chance of getting a parrot back is very slim.